 Of course CAHR’s cornerstone remains our annual conference that has been the gathering place of Canadian HIV research excellence for over a quarter century.
 What started out as a small annual gathering of scientists over 25 years ago is now the meeting place for over 800 Conference goers, made up of researchers from all pillars of research, affected community members, students, policy makers, international delegates, and other interested parties.

-Beyond the numbers and growing platform of CAHR, those who came to Montreal for the 26th Annual Canadian Conference on HIV/AIDS Research learned that the face of the epidemic continues to change, severely impinging on the lives of different, mostly marginalized, populations.
+Beyond the numbers and growing platform of CAHR, those who came to Vancouver in 2018 for the 27th Annual Canadian Conference on HIV/AIDS Research learned that the face of the epidemic continues to change, severely impinging on the lives of different, mostly marginalized, populations.
 And on the research front, we continued to showcase the many advances that have made inroads in tackling the disease – from insights into the biomedical complexities of the virus, to the development of advanced clinical approaches to treat HIV, to new and diverse strategies to reduce risks for individuals and communities.

 And yet, while so much has changed the relevance of CAHR and its annual Conference is just as strong as it was over 25 years ago.
 Thousands of new infections occur each year in Canada, and the number of people living with HIV in Canada is rising.
 The Public Health Agency of Canada estimates that 70,000 people in Canada were living with HIV at the end of 2011, and there are over 3,000 new infections each year.
 Globally, more than 36.9 million people – the equivalent of the population of Canada – were living with HIV in 2014, according to the World Health Organization.
 Further, the fact that we still face many unresolved challenges including stigma and discrimination indicates we have much work to do in the years ahead.